 But, if you click the Social Media option under create a design you will be presented with the option to design an image that is 1080×1080….
 This is Instagram sizing….

 So, I assume they are not far away from adding Instagram for you!
 I’ll definitely keep you posted on this one.
 I’m hoping it won’t be far away!

 Schedule direct from your Pin design page

-You can also access the scheduler on any pin design page in your top right hand drop down under “Schedule”.
-Where you’ll also be able to choose a time and date and add in a title and description.
+You can also access the scheduler on any pin design editing page from the top right hand drop down under “Schedule”.

 - Ability to add a Pin to multiple boards at once

 - Addition of intervals for scheduling to multiple boards

 - Ability to schedule Video Pins to Pinterest